 The core curriculum includes English, Mathematics, History and Geography (HASS), Technology and Health Education, and is taught by classroom teachers.
 A specialist subject program is taught by specialist teachers in the areas of Music, the Arts, Physical Education, Science, Digital Technologies, Wellbeing and Indonesian.

 There is a transition into homework in Year 3, as well as the introduction of full school uniform and an expansion of co-curricular opportunities, as well as an Outdoor Education Program and an Adelaide Zoo and Nunyara overnight camp experience.

 Students are introduced to Surface Pro Laptops as well as technological devices such as out 3D printer.
 With this increased digital exploration, we guide them through ergonomics training, cybersafety, coding, and typing.

 Great emphasis is placed on thinking skills in Year 3.
 Students learn about and identify the parts of the brain through creating brain models, and further develop their understanding of learning styles with the VAKPOINT method.
 Programming of lessons is supported by thinking strategies such as Habits of Mind, de Bono’s 6 Hat Thinking, Multiple Intelligences and Bloom’s Taxonomy.

-Structured, natural enquiry with Belair National Park
+Structured, natural inquiry with Belair National Park

 With our campus adjacent to Belair National Park, a structured natural inquiry program sees our Year 3s participating in a Bandicoot habitat restoration project.
 Through engagement with Belair National Park rangers and the Natural Resources Management Board, our Year 3s not only learn about bandicoots and their habitats from experts in the field, but they also get hands-on restoring local habitats and building bandicoot shelters.